 DITALS practically demands you to be fluent in Italian.

 Your Italian learning should take you not only to nearly native speaker level, but should instill comprehension of language mechanics – a vital aspect of Italian language lessons.
+So make sure your own Italian lessons are up to par – with a Superprof tutor, for example.

 The same applies to any other language you learn!